optodeveloper/SSH-Demo/README.md

 *"restwritedigmodch0or1"* sets the state of the given module and channel: three required parameters for module number, channel number, and state 1 or 0 using the Manage API.
 * `python restwritedigmodch0or1.py 0 1 1`    will write the digital state of localhost module 0, channel 1 to be = 1 (on/true) and attempt confirmation.

-#### The following require an API key from a user with PAC Control REST API permissions:

 *"writePython_Var"* will write the given value to the _Python_Var_ int32 variable using the PAC Control REST API.
 * `python writePython_Var.py 22`    will write 22 to the variable.